txcrew/pkrdocs/content/guide/properties/presentation.md

 ## Theme

+An overarching narrative and atmosphere that guides the design and experience of a property, encompassing visual aesthetics, architecture and storytelling.

 {{% details title="Adventure" closed="true" %}}
 typically focus on exploration, excitement, and the thrill of discovering new worlds or experiences.